-9.7.
+8.7.
 Bicycles

 Bicycles, tricycles, skateboards and other non-motorised modes of transport are not permitted airside.
+E-scooters are also not permitted airside.
 This includes the baggage rooms, aprons and airside roads.

-9.8.
+8.8.
 No Seat No Ride

 The 'No Seat No Ride' policy applies at Melbourne Airport.
 The driver has the responsibility to ensure that they do not allow any person to ride in or on their vehicle or equipment if there is no seat or authorised operating position provided.